No Churn Strawberry Ice Cream

 - Spatula for scraping down the bowl.

-Store homemade strawberry ice cream for about a month in the freezer.
+Store homemade strawberry ice cream in an airtight container for about a month in the freezer.

 Watch How To Make It